Tipping in Antigua and Barbuda

 How to tip in Antigua and Barbuda

-•Check the bill (10% service charge often added
+•Check the bill for a 10% service charge before tipping extra

 Quick tips